JoeyHendricks/python-benchmark-harness/README.md

 - The y-axis is made up of functions ordered alphabetically.
 - The x-axis spans the amount of sample (one sample is on execution of your code) and is separated into columns of test id's (one test id is one completely executed test).
-- The color shows the speeds of the function to more red a box is the more time there was spent there.
+- The color shows the speeds of the function to more red a box is the more time there was spent.
 - All boxes are clickable and will give you information about that particular function.

 In the following way you can generate a Python heatmap with QuickPotato: